nsinha-me/charlolamode/content/diary/_index.md

 ---
 ---

+### # 28-Mar-2023 Tuesday
+Talked to _S.
+Maurya_ on ig, and then on whatsapp about gate results, preparation and future plans.
+Completed the COAP details.
+Searched for colleges.
+Talked to _pradeep, lavish, akash, nii_ about colleges.
+Sent some more connection requests on linkedin. _Gokul_ from IITB told to keep BMT the last option.
+He suggested IEOR, GNR and CTARA branches.
+He rejected BMT due to research work it will involve and some companies don't allow BMT.
+He recommended IEOR because of technical work and interesting subjects but hard ones.
+Also, he told that IITB would be much better than mid NITs.
+Now, I am confused.
+I want to study CS and also get some time for my own things.
+I don't want to study side subjects.
+Neither do I have interest in AI/ML.
+I want low level system designs(as of now).
+After talking to _Gokul_, I am thinking of taking CS from NIT.
+Because I don't want to do research in something non-CS.
+I love biology, but doing research in it would be waste of time.
+Took _dadi_(grandmother) to hospital.
+I am listening to songs at high volume in earphones.
+This is not good.
+Headache was there.
+I have lot of pending work to do.
+Uninstalled _VSCodium_.
+Now i will use vim for all my work.

+### # 27-Mar-2023 Monday
+Did some system tuning(wallpaper, permissions, ricing).
+Added firefox addons.
+Lost the 800+ bookmarks.
+Sad.
+I have to find its solution for something like this in future. _lavish_ and _ravi_ sent the scanned marksheet of mine. _abhay_ has started sending me lots of memes on ig.
+He is now my meme friend.
+Haha haaa haaa.
+Downloaded one episode of _Modern Family_.
+Was hoping something hilarious but it was okayish for me.
+Then downloaded _The Dropout_.
+It is about startup.
+A girl who became the self made youngest billionaire in america.
+I am hoping this will not disappoint me.
+Probably this will be my last series of the year.
+_Gupta_ posted photos of her and _paranjal_ on ig.
+4 years together and counting.
+Happy for them.

 ### # 26-Mar-2023 Sunday
 Wasted too much time today.
 Watched memes on reddit for 2 hours. reddit has some of the best memes that are relatable and funny.
 Registered on COAP website. _mama_(maternal uncle) came in evening to see _dada_(grandfather).
 Talked to _lavish_ in night about COAP and colleges. _Patel_ shared screenshot of her close moment that she wrote in notepad.
 Happy for her.